Reverse Mortgage Loans

 To be eligible for the FHA HECM, your home must be a single family home or a 1-4 unit home with one unit occupied by the borrower.
 HUD-approved condominiums and manufactured homes that meet FHA requirements are also eligible.

-5. What’s the difference between a Reverse Mortgage Loan and a bank home equity loan?
+5. What’s the Difference Between a Reverse Mortgage and Home Equity Loan?

 With a traditional second mortgage, or a home equity line of credit, you must have sufficient income versus debt ratio to qualify for the loan, and you are required to make monthly mortgage payments.
 The reverse mortgage is different in that it pays you, and is available regardless of your current income.
 The amount you can borrow depends on your age, the current interest rate, and the appraised value of your home, sales price or FHA’s mortgage limits, whichever is less.
 Generally, the more valuable your home is, the older you are, the lower the interest, the more you may borrow.